cssidy/python-reddit/README.md

 8. Refresh browser view to see changes
 9. Enter ctrl+c to stop script

 WARNING: These scripts are not meant for annoying other Reddit users.
-The lenny_bot script is shown to understand how simple spambots generally operate, hopefully shedding light on spammer processes.
+The lenny_bot script is shown to understand how spambots typically operate, hopefully shedding light on spammer processes and inspiring new ways to protect against them.